RF-Tar-Railt/3d-voxel-diffusion/Writerside/topics/Our-Team.md

 - Interpret the experimental results

-- Select and study the data set and model to help determine the project direction and planning of the team.
+- Select and study models to help determine the project direction and planning of the team.

 - Prepare some documents and reports.